PalisadoesFoundation/talawa-admin/docs/docs/docs/getting-started/installation.md

 #### Production Setup

+**Note:** If you want to use Talawa Admin for your organization, follow the guidelines below.

+If you are a developer planning to contribute to the project, please refer to the Development Setup section instead.

 If you prefer to use Docker, you can install the app using the following command:

+**Important:** Before running any Docker commands, ensure that the Docker daemon is running.
+- On Windows/macOS: Open Docker Desktop and verify it is running.
+- On Linux: Ensure the Docker service is active.

 1. Create a `.env` file as described in the Configuration section